ilacorda/secure-messaging-system/README.md

     - `encrypted_text`: The encrypted textual message.
     - `timestamp`: The timestamp of the message.

-Protocolbuffers are preferable because of efficiency, fast serialisation and deserialisation (as well as built-in validations), but we chose JSON for its simplicity and ease of use and to align with the recommended time of completion for the task.
+Protocolbuffers would normall be the preferable choice because of efficiency, fast serialisation and deserialisation (as well as built-in validations), but I chose JSON for its simplicity and ease of use and to align with the recommended time of completion for the task.

-- **Basic Secure Coding Practices**: Proper input validation is implemented to prevent malicious inputs, and appropriate error handling is in place to handle unforeseen circumstances gracefully.
-In relation to the KeySize validation, we provide validation for the length of the key and wrapped errors in context

 ### Structure
 ```